ibm-cloud-docs/power-iaas/getting-started-PER.md

 Select **{{site.data.keyword.powerSys_notm}}** under connection to attach a virtual server instance that was created on a PER-enabled workspace.
 You can also add VPC and Classic infrastructures as connection.

-The multiple connections that you add under Transit Gateway can ping each other.
+The connections that you attach to the Transit Gateway can ping each other.
 For example, if you add a {{site.data.keyword.powerSys_notm}} workspace and VPC under Transit Gateway connection, they both can access each other resource.

 Make sure that the classic infrastructure is Virtual Routing and Forwarding (VRF) enabled before you attach it to the Transit Gateway.
 {: note}